nymea/nymea-image-builder/README.md

 -----------------------------------------------------

 ### Login

-You can try to connect to the your device using the hostname of the device (`nymea`):
+The system will boot, create ssh keys, resize the file system and reboot again.
+Once that process is finished, you can try to connect to the your device using the hostname of the device (`nymea`):

     $ ssh nymea@nymea.local    # password: nymea